 - Applicant must be current on their property taxes.

 - The planned improvement must comply with the Unified Government zoning ordinances and all applicable codes.

 Is your project in an NRA designated area?

 Check the NRA Map(PDF, 453KB) to find out.

 Area 2 - 5 year, 95% rebate

 What types of projects will make my assessed value go up?

-In order to qualify for the NRA rebate, you must increase the value of your property by 15% or more when your project is completed.
+To qualify for the NRA rebate, you must increase the value of your property by 15% or more when your project is completed.
 New builds, garages, and structural additions qualify as projects that may increase your value.
 When considering home renovations, kitchens and bathrooms tend to increase a home's value significantly.
-Exterior paint, new windows, or other small cosmetic projects generally do not get applicants over the 15 percent threshold.
+Exterior paint, new windows, or other small cosmetic projects generally do not get applicants over the 15% threshold.

 When you apply for the rebate, you are not approved until your project is complete and the appraiser has reassessed your property's value.